-I wrote an article on this topic not long ago "Stop your dog from pulling!," and I am not disavowing what I wrote.
-Rather, I am going to build on it since I have learned more in how to put these things together.
-The title of the article reeks of disciplinarian style obedience (which wasn't intended and rather unfortunate).
-Having a dog that knows how to walk nicely with you is right up there with having a dog with a bullet proof recall.
+I think we can all agree having a dog that knows how to walk nicely with you is right up there with having a dog with a bullet proof recall.
 It can save your dog's life and on the lighter end of the scale make walking with your dog so much more pleasant.

 Allow me to digress a little - over the years we have been using more 'classical conditioning' methods vs old school dog training, also known as 'operant conditioning', as outlined in 'Super Socialization' I recently posted.
-With Ila we have pushed further into this and have achieved some really nice results without any pressure.
+With Ila we have pushed all the way into this and have achieved some really nice results, really quickly and without any pressure.

 Your dog does need confidence walking on leash in order to employ this method.
 So if she is pulling hard at the leash, she is ready.
 The dog controls the 'pressure' it takes on.
 The dog really does all of the teaching it needs vs you pressuring the dog into position.
 Now that Ila's confidence on the leash has made her a bit of a nuisance, her 'leash work & heeling' has moved onto the phase of using Brad Higgins' 'The Walk' method and with really good success at that.
 So get ready to add another layer of teamwork and trust: